CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

   3. There is no `"weight"` entry because this will only spawn with its building (once linked).
   4. My palette uses "t_flat_roof" as its default roof.
 For houses, I wanted shingles.
 So, I added the "t_shingle_flat_roof" in this mapgen which will override the palettes entry for `".": "t_flat_roof"`.  (more on this in advanced mapgen).

-I have a separate roof document at: https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/JSON_ROOF_MAPGEN.md
+I have a separate roof document at: [doc/JSON Mapping Guides/JSON_ROOF_MAPGEN.md](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/JSON%20Mapping%20Guides/JSON_ROOF_MAPGEN.md).

 #### Linking various mapgen maps using multitile_city_buildings.json

-  This file is found at: https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/json/overmap/multitile_city_buildings.json
+  This file is found at: [data/json/overmap/multitile_city_buildings.json](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/json/overmap/multitile_city_buildings.json).

   *Remember this file is for city buildings only, not specials*